 Fig. 7.
-Impact of the proposed ACK improvements on the average number of open windows RX1 and RX2:

-a - RX1: b - RX2
+Impact of the proposed ACK improvements on the average number of open windows RX1 and RX2: a - RX1; b - RX2 Source: compiled by the authors

 This behavior can be counteracted by prioritizing RX over TX: Fig. 8 shows that with this configuration we get the best, while achieving UL-PDR improvements and energy saving benefits obtained by switching under bands and using the ACK data rate scheme.